 - Separate yourself from other people living in your home and avoid gatherings of 10 people or more

 - Call ahead before visiting your doctor

-- Wear a face mask when around others in your home, when around other people outside your home, or if you feel sick
+- Wear a face mask when around others in your home or if you feel sick

 - Cover your coughs and sneeze and clean your hands often

 - Avoid sharing personal household items and use a separate bathroom in your home if feasible